-The president's reference was to the two principal architects of the House GOP health care bill, Speaker Paul Ryan (R-WI) and Freedom Caucus member Jim Jordan (R-OH).
+Trump's reference was to the two principal architects of the House GOP version of the health care bill, former Speaker, Paul Ryan (R-WI) and the minstrel clown, Jim Jordan (R-OH).

 Jim Jordan, while being interviewed by Chis Hayes of MSNBC, and asked questions about the testimony of Attorney General Jeff Sessions before the Senate Intelligence Committee earlier that afternoon, seemed highly agitated.
 Jordan's degree of agitation was clearly disproportionate to the rather mundane questions Jordan was being asked by Hayes to respond to.

 Jordan was in a state of high agitation because he had just learned, prior to going on air, that the president of the United States had just referred to his contribution to the House GOP health care bill, the American Health Care Act, as the work of a "mean, son of a bitch".

 The discussion between the former and now disgraced president and members of the senate proved open, honest and frank.
 The kind of discussions that can only follow the president being asked, "Mr President, may I speak freely."
 And, as a result, the president left that meeting knowing that Ryan's statement that his tax cut could only be realized if he was willing to make the types of draconian cuts to existing health care plans held by millions of Americans, was not only cynical, but a lie.
 There are a number of proven ways, several senators outlined, that will allow the president to keep his campaign promise to assure health care coverage for all (as he promised on the campaign trail), and have his tax cuts at the same time.

 This was to be the last betrayal Ryan would inflict on his easily discarded dedication to fiscal, no debt, responsibility.